 Diana Tomić

 Diana Tomić is an Assistant Professor and Chair of Applied Phonetics at the Department of Phonetics, Faculty of Humanities and Social Sciences, University of Zagreb in Croatia.
-Her research areas are speech development, oracy and oratory.
+Her research areas are speech development, oracy, and oratory.

 Her book Public Speaking for Teachers, published in 2024, includes a chapter on Classroom Debate that offers a deeper insight into debating as a learning process.